 Website: Hot Water Comedy Club

 It’d almost be a sin for Beatles fans not to visit The Beatles Story.
 The visitor attraction will let you know everything you need to know about the legendary band and what they’ve done for music.
-It’s gotten so popular over the years that two locations had to be built for it, the first being at the Albert Dock and the second down the river at Pier Head, which is also one of the things Liverpool is famous for.
+It’s gotten so popular over the years that two locations had to be built for it, the first being at the Albert Dock.
+The second is down the river at Pier Head, which is also one of the things Liverpool is famous for.

 John Lennon’s sister provides a narration for the tour at the Albert Dock, which spans from when the group started out to their glory days.
 The Fab 4D experience near the Pier Head site combines a ride and 3D film while Beatles music plays, and access to memorabilia is available at the British Invasion exhibit.